XXVIII Porto.Data Community Meeting | February 28, 2017 | SharePoint, PowerApps and Microsoft Flow

 21:30 – Dinner (optional)

-This is a free event with very limited vacancies that you will not want to miss, register now!
+This is a free event with very limited vacancies that you will not want to miss!

 Join us and come to spend a different carnival night!
 We are waiting for you.